sendgrid/docs/content/docs/ui/managing-contacts/create-and-manage-contacts.md

 ### Share Code to make your form accessible

-To make your form accessible to new contacts, you can either send them a link hosted by SendGrid or you can embed code on your website that displays your form as an iframe.
+To make your form accessible to new contacts, you can either send them a link hosted by Twilio SendGrid or you can embed code on your website that displays your form as an iframe.

 *To share the code for your signup form:*